 Julie’s questioning soon got to the core issues and we were able to work on these.
 It was wonderful to have the time to look within and get to the bottom of things in such a supportive setting.
-The bodywork that followed was also very helpful in practising how to ‘let go’ of these emotional patterns to allow myself to be less run by them and more ‘in the moment’.
+The bodywork that followed was also very helpful in practising how to ‘let go’ of these emotional patterns.
+It allowed me to be less run by them and be more ‘in the moment’.

 By the end of the session I felt lighter and had more clarity on what was going on in my mind and body.
 By that evening my back pain had lessened and by the next day I was moving normally again.
 I am confident it won’t take long to heal completely.
 I’m grateful to Julie for playing a part in that.

 I’ve come to realise that many (if not all) physical pain can have emotional issues as a root cause and/or keeping it going for long periods.
 Dealing with the pain on a bodily level might provide some relief, but a holistic approach like Julie’s is the key to long lasting healing.
 Thank you, Julie!